jun-inoue/orthoscope/README.md

 # ORTHOSCOPE
-Our web servise is avaialbe from https://fish-evol.unit.oist.jp//yurai
+Our web servise is available from https://fish-evol.unit.oist.jp//yurai